What is Grindelwald-First?

 Allow at least 2 to 3 hours for your visit to First.
 The gondola ride takes 25 minutes (one way), and you need some time at the summit to stroll around and enjoy the views.
 If you want to enjoy outdoor activities, you can easily spend half a day to a full day at First, Bort and Schreckfeld.

-Which other activities to do on the same day
+Which other excursions to do on the same day

-If you don’t spend more than half a day at Grindelwald-First, we suggest you add more excursions in the Jungfrau Region as follows:
+If you don’t spend more than half a day at Grindelwald-First, you can add more activities.
+Here are my suggestions:

-- Get down to Grindelwald after your visit to First, board the cogwheel train to Kleine Scheidegg and enjoy the views there.
-You may travel to Jungfraujoch or make a scenic round trip via Wengen and Lauterbrunnen.
+- Get down to Grindelwald after your visit to First, board the cogwheel train to Grindelwald Grund and to Kleine Scheidegg, and enjoy the views there.
+You may travel to Jungfraujoch or make a scenic round trip via Wengen and Lauterbrunnen in the adjacent valley.

 - Get down to Grindelwald and visit Pfingstegg with its toboggan run.